Teddyzander/bifurcation_diagram/README.md

 4. Beyond 3.56995, chaos begins and the oscillations end (mostly, though there are occasionally "islands of stability")
 5. Beyond 4, almost every initial population will eventually leave the [0,1] interval, and diverge.

+### Link to fractal geometry

+The bifurcation diagram is self similar, hence it's connection the fractals.
+In fact, if you plot the mandlebrot set in such a way that the z axis is the value that the iteration stabilises on, it will plot a bifurcation diagram.

+Interesting!